stormasm/spanish/verbs/teachme/dejar.md

 - [dejar](./../poder.md)
 - [dejar sd](https://www.spanishdict.com/conjugate/dejar)
 ---
+- deja las puertas abiertas, apaga las luces, leave the doors open y turn off the lights
+- deja el libro en la mesa cuando acabes de leerlo, leave the book on the table when you are finished reading it.
+- deja el libro sobre la mesa cuando termines de leerlo, leave the book on the table when you finish reading it.
 - no dejes el refrigerador abierto, do not leave the refrigerator open.
 - la tienda está abierta por si quieres ir a comprar leche, the store is open in case you want to go buy milk.
-- deja las puertas abiertas, apaga las luces, leave the doors open y turn off the lights
-- deja el libro en la mesa cuando acabes de leerlo, leave the book on the table when you are finished reading it.
-- Deja el libro sobre la mesa cuando termines de leerlo, leave the book on the table when you finish reading it.
-- Yo acabo mis clases en junio, I finish my classes in June.
+- yo acabo mis clases en junio, I finish my classes in June.
 ---
 - Dejes guiar por su instinto.
 - No me dejas hablar.